10 Dos & Don’ts For Teaching Vocabulary In Any Content Area

 by TeachThought Staff

-With the Common Core adoption in the United States, teaching vocabulary is no longer strictly the domain of the English-Language Arts classroom.
+Teaching vocabulary is no longer strictly the domain of the English-Language Arts classroom.

-While Robert Marzano has been promoting the instruction of academic vocabulary for years–and many school literacy plans have included reading and writing across the content areas for years–it is now a matter of standard and law.
-Which makes it kind of a big deal.
+While Robert Marzano has been promoting the instruction of academic vocabulary for years—and many school literacy plans have included reading and writing across the content areas for years—it is now a matter of standard and law, which makes it kind of a big deal.

 Do This: